RedHatQE/must-gather-explorer/README.md

 pipx install . -f
 ```
-After successful installation, these CLI will be available:
+After successful installation, these CLI tools will be available:
 - must-gather-explorer
 - update-resources-aliases